These new Star Wars Disney Plus rumors sound too good to be true

 The other recent story comes from The Illuminerdi, which claims Disney is looking to cast a live-action version of Ezra Bridger from the animated series Star Wars: Rebels, played by an actor in their 30s-40s.
 While the report doesn't cite which project the casting is for, it does suggest the project will be on Disney Plus.

-Neither has been said on either matter by Lucasfilm, of course, so treat both as rumors.
+Nothing has been said on either matter by Lucasfilm, of course, so treat both as wild rumors and nothing more for now.

 - The Mandalorian season 2: what we know